qhwa/dockerize/README.md

 ```
 ## Getting Started

+#### Generate configurations from template

-After installing, you can run this command in your project directory:
+Run this command in your project directory:

 ```sh
 mix dockerize.init